Updated July 5, 2023

 The AVERAGEIF function in Excel calculates the average of cells that exactly match the criteria or the condition specified.

-Below you will see a table containing the product name and its units that are sold.
+Below is a table containing the product name and the sold units.

 In this example, we need to find the average units sold for product B.

 Press OK.
-We get the below result which is the average units sold for product B.
+We get the below result: the average number of units sold for product B.

 Explanation of the example :

-Range: We have taken A2: A13 as range, on which our criteria (B) will be applied.
+Range: We have taken A2: A13 as the range on which our criteria (B) will be applied.

-Average _range: B2: B13 is the range of cells from which Excel will do the average.
+Average _range: B2: B13 is the range of cells from which Excel will average.

-Taking our last example.
-If we want to know the average units sold for D product.
+We are taking our last example.
+Suppose we want to know the average units sold for D products.

 We will get the average units sold for D product = 194.33